-It is as though the god of metrics gets into their head and says, “Go forth and dial more, young man.”
-It was not about the dials in the ‘80s and it is certainly not about the dials today.
+It was not about the dials in the ‘80s, and it is certainly not about the dials today.

 If we bear in mind that it takes about 8 cold calls before you reach a prospect, it’s clear that you need to make this process as efficient and effective as possible.

-It is about one thing and one thing only: leveraging a sales platform that can deliver the most quality conversations-per-hour with the best-qualified prospects.
-The last time I checked, no one has ever sold anything dialing the phone.
+It is about one thing and one thing only: leveraging a sales platform that can deliver the most quality conversations per hour with the best-qualified prospects.

 But then, another problem ensues – how to pick the right platform.
 There are three options, each with its own set of advantages and disadvantages: predictive, progressive, and preview dialing platforms.

-Here’s a description of all three together with my opinion about each.
+Here’s a description of all three, together with my unbiased opinion about each.

 What Is Predictive Dialing?

-Let me say from the outset that I have never been a fan of predictive dialing.
-For those of you new to the conversation, predictive dialing is a platform where multiple lines are dialed at one time, answering machines are screened and live answers are routed to waiting reps.
+I must admit I have never been a fan of predictive dialing.
+For those of you new to the conversation, predictive dialing is a platform where multiple lines are dialed at one time, answering machines are screened, and live answers are routed to waiting reps.

-I know – it really sounds great, but you know a predictive call when you get one, and if you are like most Americans, you are not too happy to receive one.
+We have to admit that it really sounds great, but you know a predictive call (and aren’t particularly happy) when you get one.

 Your phone rings, you answer and say hello, and there is a delay.
 Then a rep beeps in and tries to figure out who just got connected to them.

-It is very impersonal, very annoying, and not very professional.
+It is very impersonal, annoying, and highly unprofessional.
 Predictive dialing sends hundreds of thousands of people a night running for the phone only to answer it and find no one there.
 Additionally, a company that utilizes predictive dialing has to incur additional telecom costs from their hosted dialer provider.

-I guess many years ago an argument could be made that predictive dialing had its place for credit card calling, magazine sales, and home improvement type calls.
-These were calls where whoever answered the phone was likely to be qualified, and the database was large enough that the abuse would do little harm.
+Predictive dialing might have had its place for credit card calling, magazine sales, and home improvement-type calls in the past.
+These were calls where whoever answered the phone was likely to be qualified, and the database was large enough that unsolicited calls would do little harm.